luca-morreale/nscript/README.md

 Building
 ========

-Files are installed in the `./bin` directory at top level.
+Files are installed in the `./nscript` directory at top level and prebuilt zip is placed there too.
 The build system does not support root installation, but I am definitely going to add that.

 Prerequisites
 -------------